MagnetStreet/web-editor-nextjs/README.md

 ### 1. Install dependencies

 It is encouraged to use **yarn** so the husky hooks can work properly.
-In case need Install Globally
+In case you need to Install Globally

 ```bash
 npm yarn install -g